gcryptolo/lab-04-config-mysql/README.md

 2. Create a new repo on your GitHub account
 3. Copy the content of cloned project into your repo and push the code to origin (also local test)
 4. Create mysql deployment using oc cli
+5. Create DockerFile
-5. Create DockerFile and Helm chart for our application
+6. Create Helm chart for our application
-6. Use ConfigMap and Secret to define connection parameter for the app
 7. Create Openshift pipeline to deploy our application
 8. Configure Webhook to trigger pipeline on push
 9. Test the pipeline
 10. Test the application
+11. Use ConfigMap and Secret to define connection parameter for the app
+12. Test the application with ConfigMap and Secret

 ## 1. Clone Project
 ```bash